EDCD/EDDN/schemas/README-EDDN-schemas.md

    Listeners MAY make decisions about whether to utilise the data in any message based on the combination of `softwareName` and `softwareVersion`.

-   NB: **DO not** add `gatewaytimestamp` yourself.
+   **DO not** add `gatewaytimestamp` yourself.
 The EDDN Gateway will add this and will overwrite any that you provide, so don't bother.
-3. `message` - Object containing the data for this message.
+4. `message` - Object containing the data for this message.
 Consult the relevant README file within this documentation, e.g.
    [codexentry-README.md](./codexentry-README.md).
 There are some general guidelines [below](#contents-of-message).